Activities per year

-Louisa graduated with an MSc in Dance Science (Distinction) from Trinity Laban Conservaotire of Music and Dance in 2019 and was the recipient of the Trinity Laban Dance Award Scholarship.
-She also holds a first-class BA (Hons) degree in Dance Studies from the University of Roehampton, recieving the Best Dissertation Prize for BA in Dance Studies in 2018.
-Her Masters dissertation focused on exploring the psychosocial experience of family caregivers for persons with dementia in community dance classes.
-Prior to her PhD, Louisa worked as a community dance artist for people living with dementia in assisted living care homes.
+Louisa graduated with an MSc in Dance Science (Distinction) from Trinity Laban Conservatoire of Music and Dance in 2019 and was the recipient of the Trinity Laban Dance Award Scholarship.
+She also holds a first-class BA (Hons) degree in Dance Studies from the University of Roehampton, receiving the Best Dissertation Prize for BA in Dance Studies in 2018.
+Her MSc dissertation focused on exploring the psychosocial experience of family caregivers for persons living with dementia in community dance classes.
+Prior to her PhD, Louisa worked as a community dance artist for people living with dementia in assisted living care homes with South East Dance Company.
 Louisa is also an editorial assistant for the Journal of Dance and Somatic Practices and a dance science lecturer for bbodance.

 Dance Science, MSc, Trinity Laban Conservatoire of Music and Dance